veerlaajay/Azure-zero-to-hero/Day-01/01-basics.md

 **Example:** A company using its own server for all its digital needs.

 ## Hybrid Cloud:

+A hybrid cloud—sometimes called a cloud hybrid—is a computing environment that combines an on-premises datacenter (also called a private cloud) with a public cloud, allowing data and applications to be shared between them.

 **Who Uses It:** A mix of everyone, depending on needs.